superlinked/VectorHub/docs/articles/semantic_chunking.md

 import torch
 ```

-Utility functions are same.
-The **chunk_text** function here uses hierarchical clustering to group the sentences' embeddings based on their cosine distances, which measure how similar or different the sentences are.
-The linkage method builds a hierarchical cluster tree.
-You can either specify a fixed number of clusters or use a distance threshold to control how closely sentences need to be grouped.
+The **chunk_text** function in hierarchical clustering calculates a distance matrix based on cosine distances between embeddings - the `linkage` method builds a hierarchical cluster tree.
+To determine your chunk boundaries and how closely your sentences will be grouped, you use either a specified number of clusters (`num_clusters`) or a distance threshold (`distance_threshold`).
 The function then assigns each sentence to a cluster and returns the resulting clusters as chunks of text.

 ```python
 def chunk_text(text, num_clusters=4, distance_threshold=None):